-This manual covers the VI-M series of cameras.
-Visualint cameras and NVRs alike all use the same user interface, so much of what is in this manual also applies to NVRs.
+This manual covers the VI-M series of cameras and NVRs.

 The main difference between the camera interface and the NVR interface is that the NVR interface allows-and often requires-the user to choose one particular camera (channel) for any commands or operation.